|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 Ohio university provides relocation assistance to facilitate the movement of eligible faculty and staff.
 This program helps Ohio university to remain competitive in the recruitment process in attracting a pool of talent to meet its needs.

-This policy is designed to guide employees through the relocation process allowing them to complete their transfer to Ohio university with minimum difficulty.
+This policy is designed to guide employees through the relocation process allowing them to complete their move to Ohio university with minimum difficulty.

 Ohio university may compensate eligible faculty and staff for transportation of household goods, temporary housing, travel, and lodging cost from the previous residence.
-While it is our intention to assist new employees with most reasonable and actual costs associated with their move, this policy does not provide full reimbursement for each and every item of expense the employee may incur.
-In addition, in the event that both the relocating employee and spouse are employed by Ohio university only one set of benefits will be authorized to relocate the family.
+While it is our intention to assist new employees with most reasonable and actual costs associated with their move, this policy does not provide full reimbursement for all expenses the employee may incur.
+In the event that both the relocating employee and partner are employed by Ohio university only one benefit up to the maximum provided under this policy will be provided to relocate the household.

-The amount offered may be expended over a period of up to two years from the first day of employment.
+The amount provided may be expended over a period of up to two years from the first day of employment.

-Departments have the full responsibility to determine the need for, applicability, and the amount of relocation compensation, up to the maximum amounts provided in this policy.
+Departments are responsible for determining the need for, applicability of, and the amount of relocation compensation, up to the maximum amounts provided in this policy.
 Any exception that exceeds the amounts specified in this policy must be approved by the president or provost.

 The relocation benefits shall be specifically stated in the offer of employment.
 University human resources ("UHR") is charged with the responsibility to act as a liaison between the hiring department and the employee.
 The hiring department will notify UHR immediately following the offer to start the relocation process.

-Detailed descriptions of the processes to be used to implement this policy will be maintained online, linked through https://www.ohio.edu/hr/employment/.
+Detailed descriptions of the processes used to implement this policy will be maintained online, linked through https://www.ohio.edu/hr/employment/.

-Unless the employee has elected to self-move, the university will contract with one or more providers of household goods moving services, and will pay them directly (up to five thousand dollars for renters and ten thousand dollars for homeowners) for the movement of personal belongings, furniture, clothing, etc.
+Unless the employee has elected to move themselves, the employee will contract with one or more of the university approved moving service providers.
+Ohio university will pay the moving company for the movement of personal belongings, furniture, clothing, etc., subject to the limits of this policy.

-Payment of up to eight thousand dollars may be made directly to the employee.
-Individuals will be responsible for all of their expenses associated with house hunting trips, temporary housing, travel, and lodging at the time of their move.
+A one-time payment may be made directly to the employee.
+The payment will come from accounts payable for the full amount.
+Individuals will be responsible for all expenses associated with house hunting trips, temporary housing, travel, and lodging at the time of their move.

 If the employee elects to self-move (e.g., renting a trailer or truck), excluding Ohio university from the process of relocating the household goods, then payment to the employee may be issued for the full amount of the relocation award as stated in the letter of offer.

-Temporary housing is included in the relocation offer in amounts not to exceed those specified in part (C) of this policy.
 For information about university-owned housing, the employee should be directed to policy 03.007.
 A list of the accommodations is published online linked through https://www.ohio.edu/housing/ (scroll down to "Guest and Interim Housing" for details).
-All inquires may be made by calling the residential housing office.
+All inquiries may be made by calling the residential housing office.
 Use of university accommodations is not without cost.
 An employee in transition is expected to pay for his or her accommodations, for all services rendered.

 For information about non-university-owned housing, the employee should be directed to the "where to stay" choices on the "Athens County Convention and Visitors Bureau" web site.